How to Spend 48 Hours in Amsterdam

 Visit the Red Light District/Bars/Coffee Shops

 The wonderful thing about Amsterdam is that it is great for both sinner or saints.
-If you consider yourself the former you might fancy checking out the ‘other’ side of Amsterdam, whether that’s immersing yourself in the Red Light District, going on a coffee shop crawl or heading to one of the city’s insane nightclubs.
+If you consider yourself the former you might fancy checking out the ‘other’ side of Amsterdam, whether that’s immersing yourself in the Red Light District, going on an Amsterdam coffee shop crawl or heading to one of the city’s insane nightclubs.
 You do you, boo.
 Top tip: If you fancy visiting the Red Light District when it’s a tad calmer, you can avoid the crowds by visiting during the day instead.
 Also be aware that you cannot take photos in the Red Light District due to maintaining privacy for the workers.

 It’s time for day two of your trip to Amsterdam!
 If you’re in Amsterdam for longer than just 48 hours, I’d recommend taking a day trip to see the tulip fields.
 However, if your time in the city is limited, head to Bloemenmarkt (the Amsterdam Flower Market) instead to feast your eyes on bunches of Dutch flowers!
 Besides flowers, a number of the shops around this area sell fun, affordable souvenirs, such as local cheese.